MediaArea/MediaConch/Demo/README.md

 [Schematron for file](Files/Test0.sch)
 This policy checks that the file follows general rules of file conformance, such as the extension being mkv, the file including a video stream, and the file having a unique ID.
 It also checks for assertions specific to this file, such as the duration being 1 second, the frame rate being 25 frames per second, and the coder type being Golomb Rice.

+To gather technical metadata with mediaconch and test a policy in one line (using xmllint to apply the schematron) run:

+`mediaconch -ti -fx Test0.mkv | xmllint --noout --schematron Test0.sch -`

 ### Test 1:

 Files: